a-farsi/install-jenkins-on-ubuntu/README.md

 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```

-Here is the explanation details step by step :
+Here is the step by step explanation:

 #### Step 1: Update the System
 Ensure that our system is up to date before installation: